Rossi to retire at end of MotoGP season

 Nine-time world champion Valentino Rossi has announced that he will retire at the end of the MotoGP season.

-Speaking at a press conference before the Styrian Grand Prix, the 42-year-old Italian said "it's a very sad moment".
+Speaking at a news conference before the Styrian Grand Prix, the 42-year-old Italian said "it's a very sad moment".

 Rossi, whose Grand Prix career has spanned 25 years, is the only rider in history to win World Championships in 125cc, 250cc, 500cc and MotoGP.